Table of Contents

 The winbind service is part of the Samba suite.
 It enables a Linux server to become a full member in Windows domains and to use Windows users and group accounts in Linux.

-For demonstrations of this article to add CentOS 8 to Windows Domain Controller (Active Directory), we will use virtual machines running in an Oracle VirtualBox virtualization environment.
+For demonstrations of this article to add CentOS 8 to Windows Domain Controller (Active Directory), we will use virtual machines running in an Oracle VirtualBox installed on my Linux Server virtualization environment.

 I have only used snippets from my CentOS 8 Server but I have verified the steps on both RHEL 8 and CentOS 8.